Traceback-Squad/Project_FaceFeel/README.md

 Guide for running Backend-
 1. Download the Backend.zip file and extract
 2. Open VS Code and change current directory to file path of Backend folder
-3. Run the main.py file
+3. Run the main.py file.
 4. Check out all our tools!

 Link for Frontend website: